 Trigeminal neuralgia affects 5 out of every 100,000 people and occurs more frequently in women than in men.
 Patients are usually middle-aged and elderly.
 Some people with multiple sclerosis also develop trigeminal neuralgia.

 When a person first experiences facial pain, a primary care physician or . is often consulted dentist.
 If the pain requires further evaluation, a neurologist or neurosurgeon may be recommended.
 The doctor examines and touches areas of your face to determine exactly where the pain is occurring and which branches of the trigeminal nerve may be affected.

-The underlying causes of fifth neuralgia are rarely serious.
-However, the possibility of a tumor or multiple sclerosis should be ruled out.
-Therefore, a magnetic resonance imaging (MRI) scan is usually done.
+The underlying causes of trigeminal neuralgia are rarely serious.
+However, the possibility of a tumor or multiple sclerosis must be ruled out.
+Therefore, a magnetic resonance imaging (MRI) scan is usually performed.
 An MRI scan can detect any blood vessels pressing on the fifth facial nerve.
-Trigeminal neuralgia is diagnosed after careful evaluation of the patient's symptoms.
+Trigeminal neuritis is diagnosed after careful evaluation of the patient's symptoms.